History

 RPB Role in Enhancing AUPO Research Support Mission

 In addition to the generous unrestricted annual donation to AUPO, RPB has funded a Resident and Fellow Research Forum annually since 2000.
 The goal of the forum is to nurture and recognize developing clinician-scientists who are critical to the future of all departments of ophthalmology.
 At our annual meeting, four papers are presented by residents or fellows and then discussed by experts in the field.
 RPB also joined with AUPO to match the donation of Bernard Becker, MD, initiating the Physician-Scientist Award, which was bestowed in 2001 and 2006.
-In 2018, the David F. Weeks Award for Outstanding Research in AMD will be bestowed along with the inaugural lecture.
+In 2018, the David F. Weeks Award for Outstanding Research in AMD was initiated.
+The award was subsequently broadened to encompass life-long commitment to any area of eye research and is now named the David F. Weeks Award for Outstanding Vision Research.
 The award carries the name of and honors the contributions to the field of vision research by David F. Weeks, former President and Chairman of RPB, who was instrumental in the founding of AUPO.
 The award, open to MD, PhD, or MD/PhD researchers in the United States, will be presented annually at the Annual Meeting of AUPO and carries an unrestricted cash award.
 Without the active participation of RPB since its founding, AUPO certainly would not have reached its current level of importance.

 AUPO Role in Enhancing the Education Mission